Firefly-Automation/Firefly/docs/plugins.rst

 App Plugin:
    - Can receive events. (ie triggers)
-   - Can subscribe to events from devices
+   - Can subscribe to events from components

 ----------------
 Device Plugin
 ----------------

-There are two parts to the device plugins:
+There are two parts to the ff_id plugins:
-   1. The device its self
+   1. The ff_id its self
-   2. The device installer script
+   2. The ff_id installer script

-Device installer scripts can be used to install more than just one device. i.e: SmartThings installer script installs various device types using a common smartthings libary.
-By doing this the installer script sets up a refresh loop to refresh all devices that it installed.
+Device installer scripts can be used to install more than just one ff_id. i.e: SmartThings installer script installs various ff_id types using a common smartthings libary.
+By doing this the installer script sets up a refresh loop to refresh all components that it installed.

 Device Template
 ----------------
-**NOTE: It is suggested to keep a 'getValue' function as shown in the sample device blow, But it is not required.**
+**NOTE: It is suggested to keep a 'getValue' function as shown in the sample ff_id blow, But it is not required.**

 .. code-block :: python

-  from core.models.device import Device import logging
+  from core.models.ff_id import Device import logging

   class Device(Device):